Sri Lanka Navy: Major combat operations

+After the war

 With the end of the civil war, the navy has begun reorienting itself for the future defence of the island.
 This has led to force redeployment, training exercises and transfer of certain duties to the newly formed Sri Lanka Coast Guard.
-In the post war years the navy has expanded it maritime operations to fisheries control and counter human trafficking.
+In the post war years the navy has expanded its maritime operations to fisheries control and to counter human trafficking.
 Operations to counter illegal poaching by Tamil Nadu fishermen have led to allegations that personnel from the Sri Lanka Navy have attacked more than twelve fishermen, two of whom have died, in a series of disputes.
 Australia transferred two Bay-class patrol boats to the Sri Lanka Navy, following its Prime Minister's visit to the island for the Commonwealth Heads of Government Meeting in November 2013.
 The first of these vessels was delivered in April 2014.